 Chanel Miller published her book and I know if I published one, I would never get the press she did.
 Of course I would rather her not be victimised in the first place, I'm happy if she can use her story to get her something in return, if that something was meaning and purpose or some book sales would be good too.

-I think people who say victims shouldn't get something in return is re-victimising them, we should be compensated monetarily or otherwise.
+I think people who say victims shouldn't get something in return is re-victimising us, we should be compensated monetarily or otherwise.
 At least they won't need to fork over their own money to pay for their own therapy like I did.

 While I don't think it will ever be enough, the life robbing nature of trauma isn't something unless someone goes through it will understand fully, every little bit helps.